Mariners vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Mariners Recent Betting Performance

-- Over the past 10 games, the Mariners have been named underdog just one time and left with a loss in that contest.
+- Over their last 10 games, the Mariners have been favored twice and lost each contest.

-- When it comes to the over/under, the Mariners and their opponents are 4-6-0 in their previous 10 games.
+- When it comes to the total, the Mariners and their opponents are 4-6-0 in their previous 10 games.

-- Bookmakers have yet to post a spread in any of the Mariners' past 10 games.
-Seattle's last three games have gone over the total, and the average total in that stretch was 10.
+- Oddsmakers have not posted a runline in any of the Mariners' past 10 matchups.

 Mariners Betting Records & Stats

-- Games involving Seattle have gone over the total set by bookmakers in 21 of 43 chances this season.
+- So far this season, Seattle and its opponents have hit the over in 21 of its 44 games with a total.

-- The Mariners have posted a record of 1-2-0 against the spread this season.
+- In three games with a line this season, the Mariners have a mark of 1-2-0 against the spread.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.